MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] The interest earned on the strike price.
 - [ ] The exact number of days left until expiration, multiplied by volatility.

-> **Explanation:** Time value is the extra premium beyond intrinsic value due to the probability of future price movement and remaining time until expiration.
+> **Explanation:**( Time value is the extra premium beyond intrinsic value due to the probability of future price movement and remaining time until expiration.)

----

 ### Which of the following is true for a covered call?